wrought/Whitehouse-Signature-Tweeter/README.md

 ##Instructions##

+1. Go to dev.twitter.com to make an app.
+Be sure to generate your oauth token _after_ you change your app's permissions to read & write

-fill in details in config.py.bp and rename to config.py
+2.	fill in details in config.py.bp and rename to config.py

-initialize the database with dbstart.py
+3.	initialize the database with dbstart.py

-Then run signature_tweeter.py to see it in action
+4. Then run signature_tweeter.py to see it in action

-Check out the resulting database by:
+5. Check out the resulting database by:

       $sqlite3
       >>SELECT * FROM signatures;